Citroën BX – Chrome Badge Detailing

 Painting, or maybe drawing?

-Finally the painting, or is it drawing?
-I wasn’t sure if the flow would be too fast, but in this case, it was just right.
+Finally, the painting, or is it drawing?
+I wasn’t sure if the flow would be too fast, but it was just right in this case.
 Draw along the edges of the letters first, then infill.
-I found on infilling the liquid chrome would initially look ‘cloudy’.
+I found that infilling the liquid chrome would initially look ‘cloudy’.
 But after a few seconds, it flowed and gave a uniform appearance.

-One word of warning, especially if you are using it on a car.
-The liquid chrome takes 8 hours to fully set.
+A word of warning, especially if you want to use it on a car.
+The liquid chrome takes 8 hours to set fully.
 I wish I had read the instructions.
-An hour after painting I picked up the chrome badge and promptly left fingerprints in it.
-Practice over, I guess I have to do the badge on my Citroën BX next!
+An hour after painting, I picked up the chrome badge and promptly left fingerprints in it.
+Practice over.
+I guess I have to do the badge on my Citroën BX next!

 M